Merlin (Robert de Boron poem): Prose Merlin and its continuations

-The poem Merlin itself was recast into prose c.
-1210 as the Prose Merlin by authors unknown (highly possibly a single author, perhaps Robert himself).
+The poetic form of Merlin was rewritten into prose c.
+1210 as the Prose Merlin, very possibly by a single author, perhaps Robert de Boron himself.
 Known as the Merlin Proper, it was then extended by a lengthy sequel sometimes known as the Suite du Roman de Merlin to become the early 13th-century chivalric romance Estoire de Merlin (History of Merlin), also known as the Vulgate Merlin.

-The Estoire de Merlin constitutes one of the volumes of the vast Vulgate Cycle also known as the Lancelot-Grail cycle as probably a late addition to it.
-This continuation diverges from Robert's Little Grail Cycle and no longer use his name as the author.
-Its later major redaction, the Post-Vulgate Cycle, also begins with material drawn directly from Joseph and Merlin.
-The Post-Vulgate manuscript known as the Huth Merlin actually attributes the authorship of the entire Post-Vulgate Cycle to Robert, making it sometimes dubbed the "Pseudo-Robert de Boron Cycle" (or "Pseudo-Boron Cycle").
+The Estoire de Merlin constitutes one of the volumes of the vast Vulgate Cycle (also known as the Lancelot-Grail cycle), probably as a late addition to it.
+This continuation diverges from Robert's Little Grail Cycle and no longer credits him as the author.
+A later major redaction, the Post-Vulgate Cycle, also begins with material drawn directly from Joseph and Merlin.
+The Post-Vulgate manuscript known as the Huth Merlin actually attributes the authorship of the entire Post-Vulgate Cycle to Robert, making it sometimes known as the "Pseudo-Robert de Boron Cycle" (or "Pseudo-Boron Cycle").

-The first of these prose continuations, included in the Vulgate Estoire du Merlin, is the Merlin Continuation also known as the Vulgate Suite du Merlin, the so-called 'historical' sequel telling about the various wars of Arthur and the role of Merlin in them, also focusing on Gawain as the third main character.
+The first of these prose continuations, included in the Vulgate Estoire du Merlin, is the Merlin Continuation (also known as the Vulgate Suite du Merlin) the so-called 'historical' sequel telling about the various wars of Arthur and the role of Merlin in them, while also focusing on Gawain as the third main character.
 The second, included in the later Post-Vulgate Suite du Merlin (Suite-Huth or the Huth Merlin), is a 'romantic' sequel that includes elements of the Vulgate Lancelot.
-The third is an alternative version known as the Livre d'Artus (Book of Arthur), which too was written after the Vulgate Cycle had been completed but differs significantly from the mainstream version.
+The third is an alternative version known as the Livre d'Artus (Book of Arthur), which was also written after the Vulgate Cycle had been completed but differs significantly from the mainstream version.

 The Vulgate Merlin was reworked into multiple French and Italian works of verse and prose.
 Its English translations and adaptations include Henry Lovelich's poem Merlin, the Middle English anonymous Merlin, and the verse romance Of Arthour and of Merlin, each based on different manuscripts of the Vulgate Merlin.

-Today, the Post-Vulgate Merlin is best known as the primary source of Malory for the first four books of Le Morte d'Arthur.
+Today, the Post-Vulgate Merlin is best known as Thomas Malory's primary source for his first four books of Le Morte d'Arthur.
 It also served as the basis for the Merlin sections of the Castilian Demanda del Sancto Grial and Galician-Portuguese Demanda do Santa Graal.